hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 #### Programmatic Configuration

-Using the programmatic API is fairly simple, just instantiate either `javax.cache.configuration.MutableConfiguration` if only JCache standard configuration is used or `com.hazelcast.config.CacheConfig` for a deeper Hazelcast integration.
-The later configuration class offers additional options that are specific to Hazelcast like asynchronous and synchronous backup counts.
+Using the programmatic configuration is fairly simple; just instantiate either `javax.cache.configuration.MutableConfiguration` if only
+JCache standard configuration is used or `com.hazelcast.config.CacheConfig` for a deeper Hazelcast integration.
+The latter class offers additional options that are specific to Hazelcast like asynchronous and synchronous backup counts.
 Both classes share the same supertype interface `javax.cache.configuration.CompleteConfiguration` which is part of the JCache standard.

 <br></br>
-![image](images/NoteSmall.jpg) ***NOTE:*** *It is advised to keep your own code as near as possible to the standard API of JCache to stay vendor independent, therefore it is recommended to configure those values using the previously explained declarative API and only use the `javax.cache.configuration.Configuration` or `javax.cache.configuration.CompleteConfiguration` interfaces in your code when passing the configuration instance around.*
+![image](images/NoteSmall.jpg) ***NOTE:*** *It is advised to keep your own code as near as possible to the standard API of JCache to stay vendor independent.
+Therefore, it is recommended to configure those values using the previously explained declarative API and only use the `javax.cache.configuration.Configuration` or `javax.cache.configuration.CompleteConfiguration` interfaces in your code when passing the configuration instance around.*
 <br></br>

-If no Hazelcast specific properties need to be configured it is recommended to instantiate a `javax.cache.configuration.MutableConfiguration` and using the setters to configure it as shown in the example before.
-Since configurable properties are the same as above in the subsection for [Declarative Configuration](#declarative-configuration) they are not again explained here.
-For Hazelcast specific properties please read the [ICache Configuration](#icache-configuration) section.
+If you don't need to configure Hazelcast specific properties, it is recommended to instantiate a `javax.cache.configuration.MutableConfiguration` and using the setters to configure it as shown in the example in [Quick Example](#quick-example).
+Since configurable properties are the same as the ones explained in [Declarative Configuration](#declarative-configuration), they are not again mentioned here.
+For Hazelcast specific properties, please read the [ICache Configuration](#icache-configuration) section.

 ## JCache Providers